atc-net/atc/docs/CodeDoc/Atc/IndexExtended.md

      - IsSentence(this string value)
      - IsStringFormatParametersBalanced(this string value, bool isNumeric = True)
      - IsWord(this string value)
+     - IsFirstCharacterLowerCase(this string value)
+     - IsFirstCharacterUpperCase(this string value)
      - IsCompanyCvrNumber(this string cvrNumber)
      - IsCompanyPNumber(this string pNumber)
      - IsPersonCprNumber(this string cprNumber)